patklaey/docker-mediawiki/README.md

     vi .env
     ```
 1. Download the ```LocalSettings.php``` file from your existing installation to the current folder
-1. Uncomment the line saying ```- ./LocalSettings.php:/var/www/html/LocalSettings.php``` to copy the just generated
+1. Uncomment the line saying ```- ./LocalSettings.php:/var/www/html/LocalSettings.php``` to copy the just downloaded
+LocalSettings.php file to your web container on startup
 1. Edit the ```LocalSettings.php``` file to match the new environment
     ```bash
     vi LocalSettings.php